-- A. Where products or manufacturers are specified by name, submit the following, in addition to other required submittals, to obtain approval of an unnamed product: - Evidence that the proposed product does not require extensive revisions to the Contract Documents, that it is consistent with the Contract Documents and will produce the indicated results, and that it is compatible with other portions of the Work. - 2.
-Detailed comparison of significant qualities of proposed product with those named in the Specifications.
-Significant qualities include attributes such as performance, weight, size, durability, visual effect, and specific features and requirements indicated. - 3.
-Evidence that proposed product provides specified warranty. - List of similar installations for completed projects with project names and addresses and names and addresses of Prime Consultants and owners, if requested.
+- A. Where products or manufacturers are specified by name, submit the following, in addition to other required submittals, to obtain approval of an unnamed product: - 1.
+Provide evidence that the proposed product does not require extensive revisions to the Contract Documents. - 2.
+Provide evidence that the proposed product is consistent with the intent of the Contract Documents and will produce the indicated results, and that it is compatible with other portions of the Work. - Detailed comparison of significant qualities of proposed product with those named in the Specifications.
+Significant qualities include attributes such as performance, weight, size, durability, visual effect, and specific features and requirements indicated. - 4.
+Provide evidence that proposed product provides specified warranty. - 5.
+List of similar installations for completed projects with project names and addresses and names and addresses of Prime Consultants and owners. if requested.

-5. Samples, if requested.
+6. Samples, if requested.